Ghost Interference and Quantum Erasure: Theoretical analysis

 \subsection{Double-slit and which-way information}

 Imagine the slit to be a position filter - it allows portions of the wavefunction in front of the slit, to go through.
-Let us assume that what passes through a slit is a localized Gaussian packet, whose width is the width of the slit.
+Let us assume that what emerges from a slit is a localized Gaussian packet, whose width is the width of the slit.
 So, if the two slits are A and B, the packets which pass through will be, say, $|\phi_A(y_1)\rangle$ and $|\phi_B(y_1)\rangle$, respectively.